Dr. Subha Kumpaty, P.E.

 A non-project option is also available, which includes two specialty courses and a three-credit engineering paper in the specialty.

-Dr. Aaron Armstrong, Dr. Cynthia W. Barnicki, Dr. Jennifer Bonniwell, Dr. Joshua Carl, Dr. Michael Cook, Dr. Christopher J. Damm, Dr. Icaro dos Santos, Dr. Eric Durant, Dr. William C. Farrow, Dr. Steven Fredette, Der.
-Douglas Grabbenstetter, Dr. Kevin Hart, Dr. Robert Hasker, Frederick Hoadley, Dr. Steve Holland, Dr. Mark Hornick, Dr. Olga Imas, Dr. Timothy Johnson, Dr. Richard Kelnhofer, Jeffrey Korn, Dr. Subha Kumpaty, Dr. Jeff LaMack, James Lembke, Dr. Adam Livingstone, Dr. Jonathon Magaña, Dr. Mohammad Mahinfalah, Dr. A. James Mallmann, Dr. Russell D. Meier, Christopher Merkl, Dr. Richard Mett, Dr. Joseph C. Musto, Dr. Leah Newman, Dr. Matthew A. Panhans, Dr. Nathan Patterson, Dr. Vincent Prantil, Dr. Cory J. Prust, Dr. Katherine Reichl, Dr. Derek Riley, Dr. Robert Rizza, Dr. Luis A. Rodriguez, Dr. Sheila Ross, Dr. Darrin Rothe, David Sachs, Dr. Ahmed Sayed, Dr. Matt Schaefer, Dr. Walter Schilling, Dr. Nebojsa Sebastijanovic, Dr. Michael Sevier, Dr. Brian Slaboch, Dr. Sohum Sohoni, Dr. Robert A. Strangeway, Michael J. Swedish, Dr. Christopher C. Taylor, Dr. Charles S. Tritt, Dennis Tronca, Dr. Robert Turney, Deborah Varnell, Dr. Prabhalar Venkateswaran, Thomas S. Wanke, Dr. Luke Weber, Dr. Kerry Widder, Dr. Jay Wierer, Dr. Daniel Williams, Dr. Stephen Williams, Dr. Yvonne Yaz, Dr. Josiah Yoder
+Dr. Aaron Armstrong, Dr. Cynthia W. Barnicki, Dr. Sebastian Berisha, Dr. Jennifer Bonniwell, Dr. Donovan Brocker, Dr. John Bukowy, Dr. Joshua Carl, Dr. Edward Chandler, Dr. Michael Cook, Dr. Christopher J. Damm, Dr. Icaro dos Santos, Dr. Eric Durant, Dr. Brian Faulkner, Dr. William C. Farrow, Dr. Steven Fredette, Dr. Douglas Grabenstetter, Dr. Kevin Hart, Dr. Robert Hasker, Frederick Hoadley, Dr. Steve Holland, Dr. Mark Hornick, Dr. Olga Imas, Dr. Timothy Johnson, Dr. Richard Kelnhofer, Jeffrey Korn, Dr. Subha Kumpaty, Dr. Jeff LaMack, James Lembke, Dr. Adam Livingston, Dr. Jonathon Magaña, Dr. Mohammad Mahinfalah, Dr. A. James Mallmann, Dr. Russell D. Meier, Dr. Richard Mett, Dr. Joseph C. Musto, Dr. Leah Newman, Dr. RJ Knowling, Dr. Matthew A. Panhans, Dr. Nathan Patterson, Dr. Vincent Prantil, Dr. Cory J. Prust, Juan Ramirez, Dr. Katherine Reichl, Dr. Derek Riley, Dr. Robert Rizza, Dr. Luis A. Rodriguez, Dr. Sheila Ross, Dr. Darrin Rothe, David Sachs, Dr. Ahmed Sayed, Dr. Matt Schaefer, Dr. Walter Schilling, Dr. Nebojsa Sebastijanovic, Dr. Michael Sevier, Dr. Brian Slaboch, Dr. Sohum Sohoni, Dr. Robert A. Strangeway, Michael J. Swedish, Dr. Christopher C. Taylor, Dr. Charles S. Tritt, Dennis Tronca, Dr. Robert Turney, Deborah Varnell, Dr. Prabhakar Venkateswaran, Thomas S. Wanke, Dr. Luke Weber, Dr. Kerry Widder, Dr. Jay Wierer, Dr. Daniel Williams, Dr. Stephen Williams, Dr. Yvonne Yaz, Dr. Josiah Yoder